Tinkie22/roadmap/.github/ISSUE_TEMPLATE/feature_request.md

 ---///---
-name: Feature request
+name: community_new
-about: Suggest an idea for this project
-title: ''
+about: @...#/start title: ''
-labels: community_new
+labels: community_new assignees
 assignees: ''...

 ---@

 **Tell us about your request**
-A clear and concise description of what you want to happen or the change you would like to see
+A clear and concise description of what you want to happen or the change you would like to see /Kalil Linux

 **Which service(s) is this request for?**
 Let us know which product(s) you want this for?